-In France, if the non-executive chairman's remuneration does not correspond to the board's attendance fees it should be governed by regulated agreements.
-Indeed, any significant remuneration of a chairman must be justified by specific assignments approved at a general meeting by a vote in favour of either attendance fees or a regulated agreement.
+In France, any remuneration paid to the non-executive Chairman, which is not in the form of attendance fees, should be governed by regulated agreements.
+Indeed, any significant remuneration paid to a chairman must be justified by specific duties approved at a General Meeting, either by a vote in favour of attendance fees or by a vote on a regulated agreement.

-The level of remuneration of the board's chairman should not exceed that in companies of comparable size.
+The level of remuneration of the Chairman of the Board should not exceed that of companies of comparable size.